Judicial Council of Georgia 2023 Law Day Art Contest

 Middle School: $50

-Submissions for the contest must be received by April 1.
+Submissions for the contest must be received by April 3 at midnight.

 What kind of artwork you may be asking?
 We’re leaving this contest open to most mediums.
 We’ll accept paintings, drawings, poetry, videos, graphic design, and other mixed media projects.

-For the younger students, we realize original artwork based on this years Law Day theme of “Toward a More Perfect Union: The Constitution in Times of Change”, may be too much to ask, so we have created 2 coloring pages inspired by the theme:
+For the younger students, we realize original artwork based on this year’s Law Day theme of “Cornerstones of Democracy: Civics, Civility, and Collaboration.”, may be too much to ask, so we have created a coloring page inspired by the theme: